Installing Heat Recovery System Cost

 Rotary Wheel Unit Cost

-Rotary wheel units are not frequently used in domestic MVHR installations.
+Rotary wheel units are not frequently used in domestic MVHR system installations.
 Their design lends itself better to larger buildings like those found in public buildings, hotels, and factories.

 However, some units can be installed in domestic settings, and cost between £1,700 and £3,500.